-12.2.1.
-New multi-unit residential will be supported along the Gorge Road Corridor, west of Cecelia Ravine subject to the following criteria:

-i) Development generally up to four storeys on the north side of Gorge Road, to maintain compatibility with the lower-density areas to the north, and generally up six storeys on the south side consistent with Map 9.

-ii) a base density of 1.2 FSR and a maximum density of up to 2.0 FSR where amenities are provided to offset the impacts of additional density.
+- 12.2.1.
+New multi-unit residential will be supported along the Gorge Road Corridor, west of Cecelia Ravine subject to the following criteria: - i) Development generally up to four storeys on the north side of Gorge Road, to maintain compatibility with the lower-density areas to the north, and generally up six storeys on the south side consistent with Map 9. - ii) a base density of 1.2 FSR and a maximum density of up to 2.0 FSR where amenities are provided to offset the impacts of additional density. - iii) Buildings on the north side of Gorge Road, east of Balfour Avenue, may be built to 5 storeys along the Gorge Road frontage, if they support plan objectives, including the creation of space for localserving commercial uses, with a sensitive transition to lower density areas to the north. - iv) West of Balfour Avenue, lot consolidation is encouraged in order to support redevelopment which can sensitviely transition to adjacent lower density residences, acheive quality site layouts, and avoid "landlocking" single lower-density lots between higher-density developments. - 12.2.2.

-12.2.2.
 The development of a new Large Urban Village at Gorge Road and Irma Street will be supported, as this area is proximate to pedestrian routes, future waterfront access, employment, and presents redevelopment opportunities.

-12.2.3.
-New development outside of the Urban Village along Gorge Road, may include either ground-floor commercial or residential uses along the Gorge Road.

-12.2.4.
-New restaurant/cafés including patio dining will be supported adjacent to and across from Arbutus Park.

-12.2.5.
-In order to avoid the concentration of singleroom occupancy (SRO) housing in one part of the city, and to support the continued role of Gorge Road for tourism the further conversion of existing hotel and motel buildings to SRO housing are not supported west of Cecelia Ravine.
+- 12.2.3.
+New development outside of the Urban Village along Gorge Road, may include either ground-floor commercial or residential uses along the Gorge Road. - 12.2.4.
+New restaurant/cafés including patio dining will be supported adjacent to and across from Arbutus Park - 12.2.5.
+In order to avoid the concentration of singleroom occupancy (SRO) housing in one part of the city, and to support the continued role of Gorge Road for tourism the further conversion of existing hotel and motel buildings to SRO housing are not supported west of Cecelia Ravine. - 12.2.6.
+A mix of housing units, including units attractive to families with children (e.g., 3 bedroom units) is encouraged where appropriate. - 12.2.7.

-12.2.6.
 Any redevelopment of the Gorge Road Hospital Site will be in accordance with the policies in this chapter.